Probe particles in odd active viscoelastic fluids: how activity and dissipation determine linear stability: probe particle in an active odd viscoelastic fluid

 \subsection{Probe particle}

-We now study the motion of a probe particle dragged in the viscoelastic fluid with constitutive equation~\eqref{eq_material_response_function}.
-Following Refs.~\cite{lier2023lift,hosaka2021nonreciprocal}, we consider a thin layer of such a fluid at the interface between two bulk (even) fluids, for instance water and air.
-For simplicity, we consider this layer to be flat and infinitely thin, such that the odd fluid can be described effectively as two-dimensional.
-In this scenario, one might expect leaking processes of density and momentum to the three-dimensional bulk~\cite{elfring2016surface,stone1990simple}, which can be characterized by finite momentum and density relaxation times.
-Such effects have been discussed for purely viscous odd fluids in Ref.~ \cite{lier2023lift}.
-In the following, we consider for simplicity that momentum and density are exactly conserved.
+We now study the motion of a probe particle dragged in the viscoelastic fluid with constitutive equation~\eqref{eq_material_response_function}. \com{As discussed in the introduction, isotropic odd materials only exist in two dimensions, and we thus focus on this case in the following.
+A natural setting for a two-dimensional viscoelastic fluid is to consider a thin layer of such a fluid at the interface between two bulk (even) fluids, for instance, water and air~\cite{lier2023lift,hosaka2021nonreciprocal}.
+For simplicity, we consider this layer to be flat and infinitely thin, such that the odd fluid can be described effectively as two-dimensional.}

 The probe particle velocity $\mathbf{U}(t)$ corresponding to an applied time-dependent force $\mathbf{F}(t)$ can be computed using Laplace transforms as: